loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 Let's take a closer look at our new test.
 In order to make it fail with the current implementation, we need to find a different scenario compared to what is covered by our unit test.
 We could simply change the data, but that would add only little value to our test suite.
 Instead, we took this opportunity to cover another requirement of "get product details" operation - it should return the details of the product that matches the "slug" parameter passed in the arguments.

-The next step in front of us is bigger than is usual in incremental TDD workflow.
+The next step is bigger than is usual in an incremental TDD workflow.
 We need to connect to our database and define classes to work with the data.

-## Define Product model, repository and data-source
+### Define Product model, repository, and data source

-LoopBack is rather agnostic when it comes to accessing databases, you can choose any package from the npm module ecosystem.
+LoopBack is agnostic when it comes to accessing databases.
+You can choose any package from the npm module ecosystem.
 On the other hand, we also want LoopBack users to have a recommended solution that's covered by our support.
-Welcome to `@loopback/repository`, a TypeScript facade for the existing `loopback-datasource-juggler` implementation from LoopBack 3.x.
+Welcome to `@loopback/repository`, a TypeScript facade for the `loopback-datasource-juggler` implementation in LoopBack 3.x.

  1. Define `Product` model in `src/models/product.model.ts`